Magnitus-/ExpressUser/README.md

 - My eventual desire to decouple the response logic (return codes and content + logging) from the rest of the library in order to allow for specialized response plugins (ex: HTML forms, single-page clients with Ajax, collection+JSON hypermedia, etc)

-- While I do not foresee that many architectural changes for this, I do not rule them out entirely as I integrate the following features in my web applications:  email verification, csrf tokens, brute force mitigation for login, etc.
+- While I do not foresee that many architectural changes for this, I do not rule them out entirely as I integrate the following features in my web applications:  email verification, csrf tokens, etc.

 Known Bug(s)
 ============